 - Deep dive into Blockly and Python programming, covering coding aspects of years 5-6 and 7-8 curriculum, focusing on defining and decomposing real-world problems, designing algorithms and implementing programs.

 This workshop is free to attend.
-Food will be provided.
+Food will e provided.

-Bring yourself and a laptop (or tablet with keyboard).
+Bring yourself and a laptop.
 We'll organise the rest, including lunch and snacks both days, as well as lots of classroom ready resources to take away.

 The Australian Computing Academy is an initiative of, and funded by, the Australian Government Department of Education and Training.